 For information, call 843-633-0099.

-- Go to our Events page for dates of and information about our 2014 - 2015 events.
+- Go to our Events page for more information and to purchase tickets for our 2019 events.

-- Morris Island Lighthouse to be part of new Michael Jordan Video "Southern Lighthouses".
+Morris Island Lighthouse is to be part of new Michael Jordan Video "Southern Lighthouses".

 See the video below.